Let’s explore the idea of 30-second meditation that can be performed anywhere and will work even for the busiest people.

-- After the first out breath (exhalation) count 1.
+- After the first out-breath (exhalation) count 1.

-- After the second out breath count 2 and so forth until you reach 6.
+- After the second out-breath count 2 and so forth until you reach 6.

-This 30-second exercise aims to make us aware of what we are doing to ourselves especially when we are on the verge of throwing a fit.
+This 30-second meditative exercise aims to make us aware of what we are doing to ourselves especially when we are on the verge of throwing a fit.
 We can be aware of our reactions and therefore, minimize whatever might cause harm towards us and the people around us.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.